EN10/Speech-to-Text-WaveNet/README.md

 Based on: https://github.com/buriburisuri/speech-to-text-wavenet

 If Dependencies are installed as described then it works!
-Seems to brake with newer dependencies installed.
+Seems to break with newer dependencies installed.
 For Dependancies see:

     requirements.txt